 Link across domains

-Conversion linker tags in web containers can be configured to link across domains for cases where you have the landing pages and conversion pages on multiple domains.
+Conversion linker tags in web and AMP containers can be configured to link across domains for cases where you have the landing pages and conversion pages on multiple domains.
 When you select this option, hyperlinks that point to a linked domain will have a linker parameter appended to the URL.
 A destination domain with a compatible linker tag will check inbound URLs for linker parameters.
 If a valid linker parameter is found, a 1st party measurement cookie is extracted and stored.
 Learn more.

 To configure the conversion linker tag to work with multiple domains:

 - Select Enable linking across domains.
 This setting will enable this tag to handle incoming links that have a linker parameter.

 - Optional, but recommended for web and AMP containers: In Auto Link Domains, enter a list of domains that should be linked with this tag.
 Any links that point to a domain listed in this field will have a linker parameter appended to the URL.

-- Optional: To link forms, set Decorate Forms to true.
+- Optional for web containers: To link forms, set Decorate Forms to true.

-- Optional: If you need to tell Tag Manager to read the unique parameter from a fragment delimiter (
+- Optional for web containers: If you need to tell Tag Manager to read the unique parameter from a fragment (

 ?), set URL Position to Fragment.
 Otherwise, leave this option set to the default Query Parameter option.